How it works

 Each base lens accumulates layers over time.
 A point query must walk layers newest-first until it finds a covering tau.
 With many layers this is linear in the layer count.

 Auto-compaction fires when a lens exceeds a threshold (default: 8 layers, configurable via --compact-threshold).
-It runs a sweep-line algorithm over all layers:
+It compacts within each transaction-time generation — a maximal run of layers sharing a written_at stamp — and never across generations, so distinct write timestamps survive.
+Within a generation it runs a sweep-line algorithm:

-- Build a list of start/end events, one pair per tau across all layers.
+1. Build a list of start/end events, one pair per tau across the generation's layers.

 Store::append returns a bool indicating whether compaction fired.
-The Database layer counts these and triggers a WAL-checkpoint every CHECKPOINT_COMPACTION_INTERVAL (8) compactions (or sooner, if [wal] max_size_mb is reached first) rather than on every single one — see Benchmarks for the throughput impact on the disk backend.
+The Database layer counts these and triggers a WAL-checkpoint every CHECKPOINT_COMPACTION_INTERVAL (8) compactions (or sooner, if [wal] max_size_mb is reached first) rather than on every single one, which keeps the per-append cost of the disk backend close to the in-memory backend.

 Database<V>